rayenking/root-bluestacks-air/README.md

 - Install Kitsune Mask (`magisk.apk`)
 - Open Kitsune Mask and proceed with additional setup.
 This will reboot BlueStacks Air, ~~causing it to crash~~.
 - Force quit BlueStacks Air (unnecessary in the latest version of BlueStacks Air)
-- Execute `restore_initrd.sh` to relock the rootfs
+- Execute `restore_initrd.sh` with sudo to relock the rootfs
   ```bash
   sudo bash restore_initrd.sh
   ```